kubeshop/testkube/docs/docs/articles/creating-tests.md

 testkube create test --file test/postman/LocalHealth.postman_collection.json --name script-test --type postman/collection --prerun-script pre_script.sh --postrun-script post_script.sh --secret-env SSL_CERT=your-k8s-secret
 ```

-### Adjusting scraping parameters
+### Adjusting Scraping Parameters

-For any executor type you can specify additional scraping parameters using cli or CRD definition.
+For any executor type you can specify additional scraping parameters using CLI or CRD definition.
 For example, below we request to scrape report directories, use a custom bucket to store test artifacts and ask to avoid using separate artifact folders for each test execution

 ```yaml
 apiVersion: tests.testkube.io/v3